-A typical application for laminated safety glass at your home or business would be in your larger windows, fixed pane windows and patio doors.
+A typical application for laminated safety glass in your home or business would be in your larger windows, fixed pane windows and patio doors.

 There are varying degrees of strengths that you can choose from.
 Primarily it is the overall thickness and amount of layers that determine the strength of the glass.
-The standard two-ply laminated safety glass comes in a 6.38mm and a 8.38mm thickness.
+Standard two-ply laminated safety glass comes in a 6.38 and an 8.38 mm thickness.